MING: A Functional Approach to Learning Molecular Generative Models: INTRODUCTION

 \section{INTRODUCTION}

-Finding novel effective molecules has been a long-standing problem in drug designs.
-A data-driven approach of solving this problem is to learn a generative model that can capture the underlying distributions of molecules and generate new compounds from the learned distributions.
-This approach necessitates an underlying structure of molecules, which typically takes either sequence-based \cite{kusner2017grammar, gomez2018automatic} or graph-based representations \cite{shi2020graphaf, luo2021graphdf, jo2022score}.
-These representations have been adapted in many generative scenarios.
-However, these models either yield a lacklustre performance, or require sophisticated equivariant architectures, and do not efficiently scale with molecule sizes.
+Finding novel, effective molecules has been a long-standing problem in drug design.
+A data-driven approach to solving this problem is to learn a generative model that can capture the underlying distributions of molecules and generate new compounds from the learned distributions.
+This approach requires an underlying structure of molecules, which typically takes sequence-based \citep{kusner2017grammar, gomez2018automatic} or graph-based \citep{shi2020graphaf, luo2021graphdf, jo2022score} representations.
+These representations have been adapted to many generative scenarios.
+However, these models either yield lackluster performance, require sophisticated equivariant architectures, or do not efficiently scale with molecule sizes.

-Representing data as continuous, differentiable functions has become of surging interest for various learning problems \cite{park2019deepsdf, zhong2019reconstructing, mehta2021modulated, dupont2022data}.
+Representing data as continuous, differentiable functions has become of surging interest for various learning problems \citep{park2019deepsdf, zhong2019reconstructing, mehta2021modulated, dupont2022data}.
 Intuitively, we represent data as functions that map from some coordinate inputs to signals at the corresponding locations relating to specific data points.
 A growing area of research explores using neural networks, known as implicit neural representations (INRs), to approximate these functions.
 These approaches offer some practical advantages for conventional data modalities.
 First, the network input is element-wise for each coordinate, which allows these networks to represent data at a much higher resolution without intensive memory usage.
 Second, INRs depend primarily on the choice of coordinate systems, thus a single architecture can be adapted to model various data modalities.
-Their applications have been explored for the representation tasks of many continuous signals on certain data domains such as images \cite{sitzmann2020implicit}, 3D shapes \cite{park2019deepsdf}, and manifolds \cite{grattarola2022generalised}.
+Their applications have been explored for the representation tasks of many continuous signals on certain data domains such as images \citep{sitzmann2020implicit}, 3D shapes \citep{park2019deepsdf}, and manifolds \citep{grattarola2022generalised}.